IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/search-environments-collections.md

 # 1. Search for environments

-- Click on the "Applications" button in the top left corner
+- Click on the "Applications" button in the top right corner

 ![clickenvironments](Images/ClickApps.png)